rizkjackson/CBC-website/content/consultation/index.md

 ## Other resources
-Please contact the [Biostatistics Core] for assistance with requests concerning clinical biostatistics.
+Please contact the [Biostatistics Core] for assistance with clinical biostatistics.
 For other types of core services, see [UCSF Cores Search].